ATphonOS/sound_functions_RTTTL/README.md

 This documentation is also available in **[Spanish](./README.es.md)**.

-# 🔊 sound_RTTTL
+# 🔊 sound_functions_RTTTL
 ## Overview
-`SoundFunctions` is a lightweight C++ library designed for generating tones, alerts, and melodies (including RTTTL format) using a buzzer on Arduino-compatible microcontrollers.
+`SoundFunctions` is a C++ library designed for generating tones, alerts, and melodies (including RTTTL format) using a buzzer on Arduino-compatible microcontrollers.
 It provides non-blocking functions to support concurrent tasks, with features for playing single tones, tone series, beeps, sirens, and melodies with optional repeats.
 The library is optimized for memory-constrained environments and supports PROGMEM-stored RTTTL melodies.

 Designed as a library for use in Arduino environments.